-If your doctor thinks you have liver damage, they’ll then prescribe a liver function test to check your urine and blood for signs of heightened enzymes from your liver.
+If your doctor thinks you have liver damage, they’ll order a liver function test to check your blood for signs of heightened enzymes from your liver.

 Another test to check for liver damage is a liver biopsy.
 Your doctor will take a small piece of tissue from your liver and test it for cell abnormalities.

 Past hepatitis C treatment regimens required weekly injections for 48 weeks, which carried the risk of significant and sometimes life-threatening side effects.
 Newly developed antiviral medications now have higher cure rates and fewer adverse side effects.
 They also require a shorter treatment period.
-Your doctor may decide if antiviral treatment is likely to provide more benefit than harm.
-Your doctor will likely recommend bed rest to help your body save energy to fight off the disease.
+Your doctor may decide whether antiviral treatment is likely to provide more benefit than harm.

 Your doctor may also create a nutrition plan to keep you from malnourishment or dehydration.
 According to the Mayo Clinic, some people with hepatitis C don’t need treatment because they have only minor liver abnormalities.
 If that’s the case, your doctor will probably want to monitor your liver function with regular blood tests.